gcswales/6502-CRAB-APPLE/README.md

 The Crab Apple BIOS menu is activated by pressing the space bar during the boot screen while the animated cursor is *rotating*.
 The menu enables the user to configure the CPU speed, serial BAUD rate and default text colour.

-Here is a short video (no sound) showing the BIOS menu in action: <link>
+Here is a short video (no sound) showing the BIOS menu in action: <a href="https://youtube.com/shorts/APpxrt6QOSg">YouTube Video</a>

 ## Thank you